sui-foundation/sui-move-intro-course/unit-three/lessons/1_sui_framework.md

 - Resource: [CoinMetadata](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/coin.md#resource-coinmetadata)
 - Method: [coin::create_currency](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/coin.md#function-create_currency)

-We will revisit each of these in more depth after introducing some new Move concepts in the next few sections.
+We will revisit each of these in more depth after introducing some new concepts in the next few sections.